ValerioRocca/TPC-DS-with-SparkSQL/README.md

 7. The results for loading and query execution are saved in the result folder.

 Note: If you want, you can run new queries from the toolkit.
 Follow the guide user.

-## Results and Interpretation

-This section outlines the key findings from the benchmark analysis:
-- **Query Performance Metrics:** Summary of query execution times and system response under varying workloads.
-- **Scalability Assessment:** Insights on system performance across different data volumes.
-- **Interpretation of Results:** Discussion on observations, patterns, and implications derived from the analysis.

 ## Author